bcifu/Ling227FinalProj/README.md

 # Ling227FinalProj
 Final Project Code for Rafi Brent, Ben Cifu, and Josephine Cureton's final project

 All code is in Python Interactive Notebooks.
 It was originally written in Google Colab and is intended for use there (see Drive mounting and file paths).
-If you want to run it locally, simply replace all references to data with local file references (these are mainly in teh first four cells)
+If you want to run it locally, simply replace all references to data with local file references (these are mainly in teh first four cells),

 Each file is self-contained and documented.
 They each contain different analyses and parts of the project.